Who is Maarten?

 Unique expertise

-• Interdisciplinary synthesis: unique perspective through collaboration between sectors, cultures, and fields of knowledge
+bring a unique perspective for collaboration between sectors, cultures, and fields of knowledge

 Philosophy of life

-When Maarten finally discovers, after a considerable life, that he has been diagnosed within the neurodiversity spectrum as a 100-carat "twice-exceptional" (ADHD combined with Giftedness), and tells this to his friends who have known him for over 40 years, he is met with utter astonishment: "Hey Maarten, we could have told you that 40 years ago."
+When, after a considerable lifetime, I finally discover that I have been diagnosed within the neurodiversity spectrum as a 100-carat "twice-exceptional" (ADHD combined with Giftedness), and I tell this to my friends who have known me for over 40 years, I am met with utter astonishment: "Hey Maarten, we could have told you that 40 years ago."

-His role as an insider-outside coincides closely with that recent diagnosis.
-Whatever you do, do not ask him to tell you what it feels like from the inside to go through life as a neurodiversity acrobat.
-Or how he survives in an environment where he feels quite fundamentally that he does not fit in.
-Then he is almost unstoppable.
+My role as an insider coincides closely with that recent diagnosis.
+Please do not ask me to tell you what it feels like from the inside to go through life as a neurodiversity acrobat.
+Or how I survive in an environment where I feel quite fundamentally that I do not fit in.
+Because then, I am practically unstoppable.
 But if you don't ask, you also miss the fantastic symbolic parallel to surviving as a human being in an increasingly hostile/dangerous/crumbling environment.
-If you hire Maarten and temporarily add him to a team/organization, the inside-outside advantage unfolds before your very eyes: how he can work from the inside, passionate and connected, with the power of the outsider's perspective.
+If you hire me and temporarily add me to a team/organization, the inside-outside advantage unfolds before your very eyes: how I can work from the inside, passionate and connected, with the power of the outsider's perspective.

 No disciplinary silos: freedom to integrate neuroscience, evolution, politics, and education